Youpeoples/Ultimate-Full-Loot-Pvp/.github/README.md

 # Ultimate Full Loot Pvp Script
 ![image](https://github.com/user-attachments/assets/b63cce31-c911-414f-9a30-c88727b19da0)

 Transform every open-world PvP kill into a dynamic ‘spoils of war’ encounter.
 Victims’ gear and gold are instantly pulled into free-for-all loot chests around their corpse.
 No core edits required.
-Configure global defaults for drop rates, quality filters, despawn timers, and gold splits, then dial in per-zone overrides for surgical control over your world-PvP loot experience.
+Configure global defaults for drop rates, quality filters, despawn timers, and gold splits, then dial in per-zone and per-area overrides for surgical control over your world-PvP loot experience.

 ---